M.A.(Sanskrit)

 Bharatiya Sanskriti Peetham has expert faculty members, who have several years of experience in this field.

-Curriculum is designed in a way that students get sound knowledge of the Sanskrit language and they develop the ability to read and understand original Sanskrit texts at the end of programme.
-We offer Darshana and Vyakarana specialization in the second year of MA programme.
-We offer various options as an audit courses and encourage students to learn one more language, such as Pali, Prakrit or Tibetan.
+Curriculum is designed in a way that students get sound knowledge of the Sanskrit language and they develop the ability to read and understand original Sanskrit texts at the end of the programme.
+We offer Vyakarana, Sahitya and Darshana specialization in the second year of MA programme.

 The K J Somaiya Institute of Dharma Studies has a library with over 30,000 books that is an invaluable resource for any student.